Human Trafficking

 • School

-Traffickers use violence, fear, threats, intimidation to ensure compliance and meet demand.
+Traffickers use violence, fear, threats, and intimidation to ensure compliance and meet demand.

 Who are the victims?